Activity statistics on Care Opinion

 Are the statistics on Care Opinion higher than you expected, or lower than you expected?

-But if you feel your local health services should be more involved, perhaps there is something you can do?
+But if you feel your local health and care services should be more involved, perhaps there is something you can do?